Tech Solutions for

 Advising Healthcare Providers

 We provide comprehensive solutions for healthcare providers operating the New York no-fault insurance space.
-We advise in areas such as corporate structure and operating processes, optimal billing and collection procedures, provider Examination Under Oath (EUO) representation, civil RICO litigation, and other matters.
+Our unique data-driven approach drives optimal billing and collection procedures.
+We represent no-fault providers in Examinations Under Oath (EUO), civil RICO litigation, and other matters.

-To streamline the providers’ collection practices, we have developed a number of exclusive tech solutions including custom billing and collection software.
-We offer billing and bill submission and collection services.
+To streamline the providers’ collection practices, we have developed exclusive tech solutions including custom in-house billing and collection software.
+The results are maximized by careful analysis of past collection outcomes.

 Recent No-Fault Court Decisions